 Options For What To Serve With:

-Dry beef pieces with a paper towel then evenly sprinkle 2 teaspoons salt and 1 teaspoon of pepper over beef.
-Heat 1-2 Tablespoons of oil in the dutch oven over medium-high heat.
+- Dry beef pieces with a paper towel then evenly sprinkle 2 teaspoons salt and 1 teaspoon of pepper over the beef.
+Heat 1-2 tablespoons of oil in the dutch oven over medium-high heat.

 Recipe Notes For Carne Guisada: